olivierbrcknr/mfadt-darkdata-zine/_posts/2021-04-28-Local-News-And-Dark-Data.md

 ##### Works Cited

-Abernathy, Penny Muse.
+* Abernathy, Penny Muse.
 "Why Local News Matters, and What We Can Do to Save It." *New York State Bar Association.* New York State Bar Association, 24 Jan.
 2020.
 Web.
 13 Apr.
 2021.

-Alba, Davey, and Jack Nicas.
+* Alba, Davey, and Jack Nicas.
 "As Local News Dies, a Pay-for-Play Network Rises in Its Place." *The New York Times.* The New York Times, 18 Oct.
 2020.
 Web.
 10 Apr.
 2021.

-Cantwell, Maria. *Local Journalism: America’s Most Trusted News Sources Threatened.* Rep.
-U.S. Senate Committee on Commerce, Science, and Transportation.
+* Cantwell, Maria. *Local Journalism: America’s Most Trusted News Sources Threatened.* Rep. U.S. Senate Committee on Commerce, Science, and Transportation.
 Print.

-"Digital Media Literacy: What Is an Echo Chamber?" *GCFGlobal.org.* Goodwill Community Foundation, Inc. Web.
+* "Digital Media Literacy: What Is an Echo Chamber?" *GCFGlobal.org.* Goodwill Community Foundation, Inc. Web.
 14 Apr.
 2021.

-Edelman, Gilad.
-"Fake News Gets More Engagement on Facebook-But Only If It's Right-Wing."
-*Wired.* Conde Nast, 3 Mar.
+* Edelman, Gilad.
+"Fake News Gets More Engagement on Facebook-But Only If It's Right-Wing." *Wired.* Conde Nast, 3 Mar.
 2021.
 Web.
 13 Apr.
 2021.

-Hill, Mark.
+* Hill, Mark.
 "Paywalls, Newsletters, and the New Echo Chamber." *Wired.* Conde Nast, 12 Dec.
 2020.
 Web.
 10 Apr.
 2021.

-Morris, Sam, and Surya Mattu.
+* Morris, Sam, and Surya Mattu.
 "Split Screen: How Different Are Americans' Facebook Feeds? – The Markup." *Split Screen: How Different Are Americans' Facebook Feeds? – The Markup.* Ed.
 Jill Jaroff and Julia Angwin.
 The Markup, 1 Jan.
 2021.
 Web.
 10 Apr.
 2021.

-Trejbal, Christian.
+* Trejbal, Christian.
 "U.S. Sen. Maria Cantwell Wants to save Local Newspapers." *The Seattle Times.* The Seattle Times, 02 Nov.
 2020.
 Web.
 13 Apr.
 2021.
+{: .references-list}